Wallpaper group: The seventeen groups

 On the right-hand side diagrams, different equivalence classes of symmetry elements are colored (and rotated) differently.

 The brown or yellow area indicates a fundamental domain, i.e. the smallest part of the pattern that is repeated.

 The diagrams on the right show the cell of the lattice corresponding to the smallest translations; those on the left sometimes show a larger area.

+Each symmetry element of a wallpaper group is either an element of a certain point group or a combination of such an element and a translation.
+This point group is given in the descriptions below.
+There is not necessarily a point having the said point-group symmetry.
+For example the Group pg is associated with the point group D_{1}, which includes a reflexion, but there is no reflexion and no point having any symmetry.
+The Group pm on the other hand, associated with the same point group, does have reflexion lines.